 The National Planning Policy Framework states that every effort should be made objectively to identify and then meet the housing needs of an area.
-A draft Strategic Housing Market Assessment (2013) provides the most up to date evidence available and has identified a net housing need in Waverley Borough of around 9400 homes (470 homes per annum) as being an objective assessment of full need for market and affordable housing over the 2013 to 2031 period.
+The Strategic Housing Market Assessment (2015) provides the most up to date evidence available and has identified a net housing need in Waverley Borough of 519 homes per annum as being an objective assessment of full need for market and affordable housing over the 2013 to 2033 period.